 I’m Robert, an enthusiastic lifelong learner, committed vagabond, and global citizen.
 I live in Uijeongbu-Shi, the Republic of Korea with my dear wife of twenty years, Hyejin.
 I have two brilliant sons that I am extremely proud of; the elder is a sergeant in a sheriff’s department and the younger is a scientist working in medicine.
 They encouraged me to return to college and complete my undergraduate degree.
 And now, I’m in my final semester as a graduate student in CU Denver’s eLearning Design and Implementation MA program.

-Last year I completed my BA in philosophy at the University of Hawaii at Hilo after a thirty-five-year semester break.
-Prior to attending UH Hilo my wife and I spent 10 years living in a hand-built cabin above Nederland, Colorado.
-Before living in Colorado I spent nearly 2 decades living abroad in Asia, Europe, and Mexico.
-I currently reside in Uijonbu-Shi, Republic of Korea.
-I am enrolled in an online masters program in Information Learning Technologies (ILT) at the University of Colorado Denver.
-When I complete the program I hope that I will have sufficient skills and credentials so that I can successfully teach EFL/ESL in Asia.
+In 2015 I completed my BA in philosophy at the University of Hawaii at Hilo after a thirty-five-year semester break.
+Prior to attending UH Hilo my wife and I spent 10 years living in our hand-built cabin above Nederland, Colorado.
+Before living in Colorado, I spent nearly 2 decades living abroad.